qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 In modern C++ code, storage management is often facilitated through the use of *smart pointers* (Section 8.5.3).
 These arrange, in the destructor for a pointer, to determine whether any other pointers to the same object continue to exist—and if not, to reclaim that pointed-to object. ■ In languages with automatic garbage collection, there is much less need for destructors.
 In fact, the entire idea of destruction is suspect in a garbage-collected language, because the programmer has little or no control over when an object is going to be destroyed.
 Java and C# allow the programmer to declare a finalize method that will be called immediately before the garbage collector reclaims the space for an object, but the feature is not widely used.

-### 3CHECK YOUR UNDERSTANDING

-#### 23. Does a constructor allocate space for an object?
+3**CHECK YOUR UNDERSTANDING** 23.
+Does a constructor allocate space for an object?
 Explain.
 24. What is a* metaclass* in Smalltalk?

-#### 25. Why is object initialization simpler in a language with a reference model of

-variables (as opposed to a value model)?
+* Why is object initialization simpler in a language with a reference model of variables (as opposed to a value model)?
   26. How does a C++ (or Java or C#) compiler tell which constructor to use for a given object?
 How does the answer differ for Eiffel and Smalltalk?
   27. What is* escape analysis*?
 Describe why it might be useful in a language with a reference model of variables.
   28. Summarize the rules in C++ that determine the order in which constructors are called for a class, its base class(es), and the classes of its ﬁelds.
 How are these rules simpliﬁed in other languages?

-#### 29. Explain the difference between initialization and assignment in C++.
+## 29. Explain the difference between initialization and assignment in C++.
 30. Why does C++ need destructors more than Eiffel does?

-## 10.4

-#### **Dynamic Method Binding**
+10.4 **Dynamic Method Binding**

 One of the principal consequences of inheritance/type extension is that a derived class* D* has all the members—data and subroutines—of its base class* C*.
 As long as* D* does not hide any of the publicly visible members of* C* (see Exercise 10.15), it makes sense to allow an object of class* D* to be used in any context that expects an object of class* C*: anything we might want to do to an object of class* C* we can also do to an object of class* D*.
 In other words, a derived class that does not hide any publicly visible members of its base class is a* subtype* of that base class.
 The ability to use a derived class in a context that expects its base class is called *subtype polymorphism*.
 If we imagine an administrative computing system for a **EXAMPLE** 10.37